UnisonaiOrg/UnisonAI/README.md

 <div align="center">

 <b>Founder:</b> <a href="https://github.com/E5Anant">@E5Anant</a> <br/>
 PRs and issues welcome!
-The project is under the MIT License.
+The project is under the Apache 2.0 License.

 <a href="https://github.com/UnisonAIInc/UnisonAI/issues">Open issues</a> •
 <a href="https://github.com/UnisonAIInc/UnisonAI/pulls">Submit PRs</a> •